-If you’re hiring employees in Minnesota, use a Minnesota employment contract to outline what is expected of the employer and the employee.
-An employment contract includes details such as the job responsibilities of the employee, the period of employment, the compensation the employee will receive, how the employee can be terminated, and any confidentiality clauses.
+A Minnesota employment contract outlines what is expected of the parties and includes details such as the job responsibilities of the employee, the period of employment, the compensation the employee will receive, how the employee can be terminated, and any confidentiality clauses.

-If you’re using a Minnesota employment contract, you need to ensure you know the state labor laws and requirements.
+If you’re using a Minnesota employment contract, you must know the state labor laws and requirements.

 Minnesota’s minimum wage requirements depend on the size of the employer.

 For an enterprise with annual revenues of $500,000 or more, the minimum wage is: